 During the ten months ended December 31, 2021, the Company changed its fiscal year end to December 31, from February 28.
-The Company's annual transition period is the ten months ended December 31, 2021, and the comparative period is the twelve months ended February 28, 2021.
-The new financial year will align the Company with its peer group in the mineral resources sector.
+The Company's annual comparative period is the ten months ended December 31, 2021.
+The new financial year end aligns the Company with its peer group in the mineral resources sector.

 These consolidated financial statements of the Company have been prepared on a historical cost basis except for certain financial instruments classified in accordance with measurement standards under IFRS.
 These consolidated financial statements are presented in Canadian dollars unless otherwise specified.
-Certain comparative figures have been reclassified to conform to the current year's presentation.